(Remember, you may click on any photo to enlarge it.)

 I'd had enough of Bangkok after 24 hours, and booked a plane the next day to Chiang Mai in the north of Thailand.
 Before my plane left, for some strange lapse in judgement, I decided to go to the famous Weekend market.
 For someone who tends towards agoraphobia, going to the weekend market was about the stupidest thing possible.
 Even so, I wandered through the very narrow lanes, shoulder to shoulder with the multitudes of Thais and tourists alike shopping for everything from pets to furniture.
 After an hour or two I finally left without purchasing a thing, not that I could fit anything else in my backpack anyway.

 My friend Tammy, who spent about 6 months in Chiang Mai last year, gave me a bunch of contacts for which I am eternally grateful.
 One of them was a couple, Yao and Grit, who run an organic vegetarian cooking school on their land about an hour and a half north of Chiang Mai (www.yousabai.com).
-Not that I'm all that interested in cooking, having been on a raw foods regime for the past 2 years before leaving on this journey, but I did want to get out of town, so after a couple of days in Chiang Mai, I took a sangtao (a pick-up truck with benches in it that operates like a bus) to Mae Tiang.

 I enjoyed the cooking lessons very much, and ate all that we made for ourselves -- curries, papaya salads, spring rolls, pad thai, tofu, soy milk, etc. It turned out to be too much of a good thing, because I broke out in a rash all over my trunk that itched like crazy.
 I guess it was the rich, spicy food that did it, because it calmed down after a few days of eating more simply.
 What I enjoyed most of all was getting to know Grit, a renaissance man now doing what he likes best.
 In past lives he has been an engineer, a journalist, a chef, yoga instructor, and no doubt more things that I don't know about.
 Now he teaches cooking classes, with his wife Yao, and is building a community as well as adobe abodes.
 So far, he's the only Thai person with whom I've had a deep communication, and I am grateful to have connected with him.